 - Have a certain percentage of churches in the Diocese registered and awarded Eco Church status.

 - Achieve Eco Church status for its Diocesan House or Office.

 - Embed environmental issues into its ministerial education.

 - Work collaboratively with other Dioceses and faith groups.

 - Establish a habit of recording and celebrating environmental achievements.

-There are currently eight Dioceses who have been awarded Eco Diocese status (Birmingham, Coventry, Guildford, Leeds, Liverpool, Llandaff, Manchester, Oxford, Southwark, Southwell & Nottingham, St Asaph, St Edmundsbury & Ipswich, Swansea & Brecon, and Winchester.
+There are currently 18 Dioceses who have been awarded Eco Diocese status: Birmingham, Bristol, Canterbury, Coventry, Europe, Gloucester, Guildford, Leeds, Liverpool, Llandaff, Manchester, Oxford, Southwark, Southwell & Nottingham, St Asaph, St Edmundsbury & Ipswich, Swansea & Brecon, and Winchester.